 ZyPREXA; ZyPREXA Relprevv; ZyPREXA Zydis

 ACT Olanzapine; ACT Olanzapine ODT; Apo-Olanzapine; Apo-Olanzapine ODT; Auro-Olanzapine ODT; JAMP Olanzapine FC; JAMP-Olanzapine ODT; Mar-Olanzapine; Mar-Olanzapine ODT; Mint-Olanzapine ODT; Mylan-Olanzapine; Mylan-Olanzapine ODT; Olanzapine for injection; Olanzapine ODT; PHL-Olanzapine; PHL-Olanzapine ODT; PMS-Olanzapine; PMS-Olanzapine ODT; RAN-Olanzapine; RAN-Olanzapine ODT; Riva-Olanzapine; Riva-Olanzapine ODT; Sandoz-Olanzapine; Sandoz-Olanzapine ODT; Teva-Olanzapine; Teva-Olanzapine ODT; Van-Olanzapine; Zyprexa; Zyprexa Intramuscular; Zyprexa Zydis

 - There is a higher chance of death in older adults who take this drug for mental problems caused by dementia.
 Most of the deaths were linked to heart disease or infection.
 This drug is not approved to treat mental problems caused by dementia.

 - Overdose-like side effects have happened with this drug.
 These include feeling very sleepy, coma, or certain mental problems.
 Your child will be watched closely for at least 3 hours after getting this drug.
-Tell your doctor right away if you feel anxious, confused, dizzy, nervous, very sleepy, or weak.
+Tell the doctor right away if your child feels anxious, confused, dizzy, nervous, very sleepy, or weak.
 Tell the doctor right away if your child passes out or has a seizure, signs of high blood pressure like very bad headache, or trouble talking or walking.

 - You may only get this drug from the Zyprexa® Relprevv™ Patient Care Program.